campbellzacharyc/calculator/README.md

-This is a calculator project built with JavaScript as part of The Odin Project
+This is a calculator project built with JavaScript as part of The Odin Project.